FREE Shipping on orders over $899

 Dehydration and its impact on health

 Dehydration, a common but often underestimated problem, can have a significant impact on our health.
-In our daily lives full of distractions and busyness, we sometimes forget how essential water is for our well-being.
+In our busy, distracting lives, we sometimes forget how essential water is to our well-being.

-In this article, we will explore in depth how dehydration affects our health in various aspects.
-We will understand the causes, symptoms and consequences of dehydration, and we will learn how to stay well hydrated to promote optimal health.
+In this article, we'll explore in depth how dehydration affects our health in various ways.
+We'll understand the causes, symptoms, and consequences of dehydration, and learn how to stay well hydrated to promote optimal health.

 How Water Works in Our Body

-1. Nutrient Transport : Water is the medium through which nutrients are transported to the cells of the body.
+1. Nutrient Transport : Water is the medium through which nutrients are transported to the body's cells.
 Without enough water, nutrient distribution is inefficient.

-2. Body Temperature Regulation : The sweating process, which helps regulate body temperature, depends on water.
-When we become dehydrated, our ability to cool down is reduced.
+2. Body Temperature Regulation : The process of sweating, which helps regulate body temperature, depends on water.
+When we become dehydrated, our ability to cool ourselves is reduced.

-3. Waste Removal : Water is crucial for the proper functioning of the kidneys, which filter and eliminate waste from the body.
+3. Waste Elimination : Water is crucial for the proper functioning of the kidneys, which filter and eliminate waste from the body.
 Lack of water can lead to kidney problems.

 4. Joint Lubrication : Water helps keep joints and connective tissues lubricated, which is essential for pain-free movement.

-5. Digestion and Nutrient Absorption : Water is a fundamental component in digestion, as it helps break down food and the body absorbs essential nutrients.
+5. Digestion and Nutrient Absorption : Water is a fundamental component in digestion, as it helps break down food and helps the body absorb essential nutrients.

 6. Maintaining Blood Pressure : Blood is largely water, and its volume affects blood pressure.
 Dehydration can raise blood pressure.